reefgenomics/CBASSvsCLASSIC/README.md

 For more details on how to set up each of the scripts, please see the readme in the corresponding directory.

-The corresponding manuscript: "Standardized short‐term acute heat stress assays resolve historical differences in coral thermotolerance across microhabitat reef sites" can be access here: https://onlinelibrary.wiley.com/doi/full/10.1111/gcb.15148
+The corresponding manuscript: "Standardized short‐term acute heat stress assays resolve historical differences in coral thermotolerance across microhabitat reef sites" can be accessed here: https://onlinelibrary.wiley.com/doi/full/10.1111/gcb.15148